Outlier detection in state-space models using mean-shift penalisation: Conclusion

 \section{Conclusion}

 We propose ROAMS, a robust estimation method for linear Gaussian state-space models that detects and mitigates the influence of observational outliers.
 ROAMS extends the observation equation by introducing a shift parameter at each timepoint within a mean-shift framework.
-We then augment the negative loglikelihood objective with an $L_0$ penalty on the shift parameters to jointly estimate the parameters of the SSM and detect outlying time points.
+We then augment the resulting loss function with an $L_0$ penalty on the shift parameters to jointly estimate the parameters of the SSM and detect outlying timepoints.
 Computationally, the method proceeds iteratively, alternating between estimating the SSM parameters and updating the shift parameters via a hard-thresholding rule.

 A key strength of ROAMS lies in its ability to separate observation noise from additive outliers.
 Classical estimation methods often conflate these two sources of error, leading to inflated observation error variances and correspondingly underestimated state error variances.
 ROAMS, by contrast, protects the parameter estimates from the influence of additive outliers and thus provides a more accurate decomposition of uncertainty in state-space models.
 The application to animal tracking for four diverse animals highlights this advantage, with our robust procedure yielding markedly lower observation error variance estimates and a more plausible smoothed trajectory compared to the classical approach for those animals where outliers in the GPS signals are clearly present.